 felony, and the list of ineligible misdemeanors is lengthy.
 Our attorneys can

-help you find out if you are eligible for expungement and determine the
+help you find out if you are eligible for expungement in D.C. and determine

 Why Should I Seek an Expungement?

 Sealing your entire criminal record or a particular arrest or conviction

 can provide you with a number of invaluable benefits.
 Prior arrests can